AC Technician Career, Education, Certification & Salary

 AC Technician Career Outlook

 Overall, the demand for AC technicians is climbing.
-According to the Bureau of Labor Statistics (BLS 2022), the need for all HVAC technicians is expected to increase by 5 percent between 2021 and 2031, representing approximately 20,200 new job openings during that decade.
-This is as fast as the average expected growth for all occupations during the same decade (5 percent).
+According to the Bureau of Labor Statistics (BLS 2024), the need for all HVAC technicians is expected to increase by 6 percent between 2022 and 2032, representing approximately 23,000 new job openings during that decade.
+This is double the average expected growth for all occupations during the same decade (3 percent).

 Since the BLS tracks all HVAC technicians together, not all of this growth will be specific to air conditioning positions.

-The fact is that in many environments, air conditioning is no longer considered a luxury.
-With increasingly extreme weather throughout the year, the demand for climate control experts such as AC technicians is likely to grow.
+In many environments, air conditioning is no longer considered a luxury.
+With increasingly extreme weather throughout the year, the demand for climate control experts such as AC technicians will likely grow.
 Rather, the demand for technicians well-versed in new air conditioning systems, particularly those with more complex computer control systems, will only increase.

 Another factor driving job growth is the contemporary emphasis on energy efficiency and pollution reduction that requires that older equipment be replaced, retrofitted, or upgraded to comply with the newer standards.